Fl0W97/test-environment_js/README.md

 <img src="" alt="image shows header">

 ### quiz.html
-The landing page contains a short introduction, the game settings and the first question of the quiz.
+The landing page contains a short introduction, the game settings and after submitting the questions are displayed.
+THe number of questions can be selected.
+In addition, the user can choose whether he wants to be asked for the country or the capital.

 quiz.html
 <img src="" alt="">

 ### highscore.html

-highscroe.html
+The highscore is counted after each answer.
+In addition, the highscore is storaged in local storage and listed after the game in the highscore list overview.

+highscore.html
 <img src="" alt="">

-### about.html
+### end.html

-about.html
+end.html
 <img src="" alt="">